Terms and Conditions

 - equal opportunities, harassment, and health and safety; and

 - use of the University’s services and facilities including those relating to IT, the Library, sports and fitness, and car parking.

 Some of these documents may be accessed at Policies and Other Important Documents page and in the Undergraduate prospectus / Postgraduate prospectus.
 Alternatively, copies can be obtained upon request from the University’s Quality and Standards Office.

 Please make sure that you familiarise yourself with these documents and their relevant requirements.
 Failure to comply with these requirements could result in the University taking action against you under relevant University procedures (for example those relating to academic conduct or progression, student misconduct, fitness to practise, Professional Suitability, fitness to study or fees) which could lead to the University terminating your registration or revoking your award.

 We welcome comments on your experience of being a student at the University and look to make improvements where we can.
 If there is something that you are unhappy about, please tell us straightaway so that, if possible, we can put it right.
 If you wish to complain about an action or lack of action by the University, or any aspect of our service, you may do so using the Complaints Procedure.
 The University also offers a free Mediation Service that can be used to resolve most grievances quickly and easily.

 2. Conditional offers

-Your place will be subject to you meeting any offer conditions we tell you of in writing such as obtaining particular qualifications and/or satisfying all necessary legal and other requirements to study here on your chosen course (for example in relation to criminal record checks, disclosure of previous conviction details, health checks and immigration clearance).
+Your place will be subject to you meeting any offer conditions we tell you of in writing such as obtaining particular qualifications and/or satisfying all necessary legal and other requirements to study here on your chosen programme (for example in relation to criminal record checks, disclosure of previous conviction details, health checks and immigration clearance).

 Your offer letter will identify whether your offer is subject to you meeting specific conditions and the dates by when you will need to have met them.
-It will also direct you to any specific course requirements.
+It will also direct you to any specific programme requirements.